 PayPal Alternatives: For use on eBay and Websites

-Merchantinc.com Provides eBay Compatible credit card processing services for US residents only.
+Merchantinc.com Provides eBay Compatible credit card processing services for US and International Sellers.
 This company has been in business for over 10 years and is a well-known provider of online payment processing solutions.
 After researching over 40 U.S. merchant account providers, we have chosen Merchantinc.com because of their no setup/no cancellation fees approach.
 Their monthly fees for website processing, along with eBay processing, is only $7.95, a far better value than most companies we researched.
 Additionally, their transaction fees are LOWER than PayPal.
 Included with their services is an eBay compatible shopping cart system, Secure Payment Gateway and Merchant Account.
 The application process takes about 5 minutes, is completely online, and most people are ready to begin accepting credit cards the same day.
 I have stressed before, the benefits of using a traditional merchant account over PayPal, for many reasons, among them, your funds are deposited directly into your bank account, NOT a PAYPAL ACCOUNT!
 This gives you far more control of your money and your business.
 Plus, with a merchant account, your funds are protected by federal banking regulations "Since your merchant account is provided by a real US bank".
 Unfortunately, PayPal is not considered a bank in the United States, and therefore it does not have to adhere to federal banking guidelines.

 PROS: Reliable, Secure Payment processing solution.
 Accepted on Ebay.
 No setup fees.
 No cancellation fees.
 Very low rates.
 Easy to setup.
 Perfect for use on websites as well.